edgelesssys/contrast/docs/docs/architecture/observability.md

 default, this environment variable isn't specified, hence no metrics will be exposed.

-The Coordinator starts two gRPC servers, one for the user API on port `1313` and one for the mesh API on port `7777`.
-Metrics for both servers can be accessed using different prefixes.

-All metric names for the user API are prefixed with `contrast_userapi_grpc_server_`.
+The Coordinator exports gRPC metrics under the prefix `contrast_grpc_server_`.
+These metrics are labeled with the gRPC service name and method name.
+Metrics of interest include `contrast_grpc_server_handled_total`, which counts the number of requests by return code, and `contrast_grpc_server_handling_seconds_bucket`, which produces a histogram of\
+request latency.

-Exposed metrics include the number of  handled requests of the methods `SetManifest` and `GetManifest`, which get called when [setting the manifest](../deployment#set-the-manifest) and [verifying the Coordinator](../deployment#verify-the-coordinator) respectively.
-For each method you can see the gRPC status code indicating whether the request succeeded or not and the request latency.
+The gRPC service `userapi.UserAPI` records metrics for the methods `SetManifest` and `GetManifest`, which get called when [setting the manifest](../deployment#set-the-manifest) and [verifying the Coordinator](../deployment#verify-the-coordinator) respectively.

-For the mesh API, the metric names are prefixed with `contrast_meshapi_grpc_server_`.
-The metrics include similar data to the user API for the method `NewMeshCert` which gets called by the [Initializer](../components#the-initializer) when starting a new workload.
+The `meshapi.MeshAPI` service records metrics for the method `NewMeshCert`, which gets called by the [Initializer](../components#the-initializer) when starting a new workload.
 Attestation failures from workloads to the Coordinator can be tracked with the counter `contrast_meshapi_attestation_failures`.